-Acquire the knowledge, attitudes, and skills to make a successful transition from school to the world of work and adult life, including financial literacy, communication and conflict resolution skills, and skills to contribute to community and society.
+Acquire skills to make a successful transition from school to adult life, including financial literacy, communication and conflict resolution skills, and community involvement.

 - Essential Question: How do I affect the systems within which I live and work?